 Terminals operated by the Welfare Lottery and Sports Lottery are the only permissible terminal/machine-based gaming devices.
-The Electronic Game Arcade Business Regulation Act regulates pachinko-like machines, though such machines may not dispense cash prizes and are limited to dispensing vouchers that may be redeemed for gifts.
+The Electronic Game Arcade Business Regulation Act regulates pachinko-like machines, though such machines may not dispense cash prizes and are limited to dispensing vouchers that may be redeemed for gifts worth less than 2,000 New Taiwan Dollars.